avall/playtomic-charge-wallet/README.md

   ![](addons/docs/uml/domain-models/domain.svg)

 ### (UML) Sequence diagram
-- We shoe here the sequence diagram for the use case to charge the Credit Card & update the wallet .
+- We show here the sequence diagram for the use case to charge the Credit Card & update the wallet .
   ![](addons/docs/uml/sequence-diagram/sync.svg)